Skip to Content

 cPanel:

-# Logs in cPanel are usually available in "Error Logs" section
+# Logs in cPanel are usually available in the "Error Logs" section

-# Go to Flute CMS folder cd /path/to/flute # Execute command php flute cron:run
+# Navigate to the Flute CMS directory cd /path/to/flute # Execute the command php flute cron:run

-If the command executes without errors, the configuration is correct.
+If the command executes without errors, the setup is correct.

 Causes: